-Whether you love Old Masters or modern art, contemporary sculpture or Impressionist paintings, London has an art gallery to suit you.
+Whether you love Old Masters or modern art, contemporary sculpture or Impressionist paintings, London has an art gallery to satisfy your cultural cravings.

-Small but perfectly formed, the Serpentine Gallery sits in the middle of Hyde Park.
-The gallery's free exhibitions showcase international modern and contemporary art by world-famous artists such as Andy Warhol and Chris Ofili.
-In summer, don't miss the annual architectural pavilion commission.Read More
+Small but perfectly formed, the Serpentine Galleries sit in the middle of Hyde Park.
+The galleries' free exhibitions showcase international modern and contemporary art by world-famous artists such as Andy Warhol and Chris Ofili.
+In summer, don't miss the annual architectural pavilion commission.Read More: Serpentine Galleries

 The Whitechapel Gallery champions contemporary art.
-Founded in 1901 to bring art to the people of East London, it is now internationally acclaimed for its exhibitions, education and events programmes.
-In the past, the gallery premiered artists such as Frida Kahlo, Jackson Pollock and Mark Rothko.Read More
+Founded in 1901 to bring art to the people of east London, it is now internationally acclaimed for its exhibitions, education and event programmes.
+In the past, the gallery premiered artists such as Frida Kahlo, Jackson Pollock and Mark Rothko.Read More: Whitechapel Gallery